-The default is the value specified for Default Index memory in CTX Parameters.
+The default for JSON search index is the value specified for DEFAULT\INDEX\MEMORY in CTX PARAMETERS.

 The memsize parameter specifies the amount of memory Oracle Text uses for indexing before flushing the index to disk.
 Specifying a large amount memory improves indexing performance because there are fewer I/O operations and improves query performance and maintenance, because there is less fragmentation.